 Eric Marlin (he/him/his) has been produced and developed by the Public Theater, Theatertreffen Stückemarkt, Ars Nova's ANT Fest, the Civillians, Edinburgh Festival Fringe, The Tank, Dixon Place, Samuel French, HOT!
 Festival, Exquisite Corpse Company, PTP/NYC, Tennessee Williams Festival, Play Date @ Pete's, and Wildclaw Theatre.
-Winner of the Samuel French OOB Short Play Festival and shortlisted for the Berliner Festspiele Stuckemarkt.
+Winner of the Samuel French OOB Short Play Festival.
 Finalist for SPACE at Ryder Farm, the Jewish Plays Project, FMM Fellowship for Works in Heightened Language, and two-time finalist for the O'Neill National Playwrights Conference.
 Current member of the Civilians' R&D Group.
 Former Resident Artist at Montclair's New Works Initiative.
 Co-founder of the Healthy Oyster Collective, with whom he has created three original works.
-He has worked as a producer and stage manager for the Bushwick Starr, New Georges, Women’s Project, Red Bull Theatre, CTown, PTP/NYC, Public Theater, New Ohio Ice Factory Festival, and PRELUDE.
+He has worked as a producer and stage manager for the Bushwick Starr, New Georges, WP Theater, Red Bull Theatre, CTown, PTP/NYC, Public Theater, New Ohio Ice Factory Festival, and PRELUDE.
 MFA: Iowa Playwrights Workshop.
 BA: Bennington College.

 To read work samples, visit New Play Exchange.